creatoro/simplestats/README.md

 Create and update stats
 -----------------------

-When creating statistics there are 4 things you have to think about:
+When creating statistics there are 4 things you have to consider:

 1. You can set what configuration to use when calling the `factory()` method (using an array).
 This is optional, if not set the config with `default` name is used (see configuration file).

 2. A unique identifier for the item you are creating the stats for.
 This could be anything from an integer to a string (depends on you table).

 3. The name of the statistics.
 Try to be descriptive, for example use `view` for stats that represent the number of views for a certain item.

-4. The type of the stats.
-An optional setting for defining if you want to have unique or per-view stats.
-This can be configured as above.
+4. Choose if you want to track unique visitors or per-view visitors by defining the type of the stats (the types are set in the config as shown above).
+This is an optional setting, the default type is unique visitor tracking.

 Example 1: update or create `view` statistics for item with id `1`, no type set (default `unique` used)